 Visa Online Returns

-The updated module supports sending returns to Visa cards online, as per the requirements that will go into effect April 2020.
+The updated module supports sending returns to Visa cards online, as per the requirements that went into effect April 2020.

 Card/Credentials on File

 The updated module supports the new COF requirements for Visa and Discover.

 The updated module supports sending a surcharge fee with a sale/preauth and return.
 If a merchant is set up to charge surcharge fees through Litle and the relevant card brands, they can now send the fee amount to Monetra in the parameter